MUTEMA J: This

 praying for its dismissal.

-The application does not comply with Rule 227(3) in that when it was
+application does not comply with R 227(3) in that when it was filed,

-filed, it did not contain a draft of the order sought.
+it did not contain a draft of the order sought;

-It offends against Rule 227(2)(d) in that it has more than 5 pages
+against R 227(2)(d) in that it has more than 5 pages but does not

-It is unclear whether the application is being brought in terms of
+unclear whether the application is being brought in terms of Order 32

-Order 32 (ordinary Court Application) or in terms of Order 33 (an
+(ordinary Court application) or in terms of Order 33 (an application

-application for review).
-Applicant has prefaced its founding papers
+for review).
+Applicant has prefaced its founding papers with a

 “Application for Review” both prepared by applicant's legal

-If it be taken as an application for review, it is fraught with
+taken as an application for review, it is fraught with deficiencies

-deficiencies in that it fails to comply with Rule 256, 257 and 259 by
+in that it fails to comply with R256, 257 and 259 by not citing the

-not citing the arbitrator whose award is sought to be reviewed, by
+arbitrator whose award is sought to be reviewed, by not stating

-not stating shortly and clearly the grounds upon which the applicant
+shortly and clearly the grounds upon which the applicant seeks to

-seeks to have the proceedings set aside or corrected, and by not
+have the proceedings set aside or corrected and by not having been

-having been filed within the stipulated 8 week period.
-Further, this
+filed within the stipulated 8 week period.
+Further, this Court does

-Court does not have review jurisdiction in respect of arbitration
+not have review jurisdiction in respect of arbitration proceedings.

 moved the court to dismiss the application with costs on a higher